ivantcholakov/starter-public-edition-4/README.md

 --------

 * CodeIgniter 3, https://codeigniter.com/, https://github.com/bcit-ci/CodeIgniter , installed by using Composer.
-* On a web-server you can place your site (www folder) within a subdirectory.
+* On a web-server you can place your site (public folder) within a subdirectory.
 * Codeigniter Cross Modular Extensions - XHMVC, https://bitbucket.org/xperez/codeigniter-cross-modular-extensions-xhmvc,
 http://www.4amics.com/x.perez/2013/06/xhmvc-common-modular-extensions/ (only the essential piece of code).